briannebyer/FavouritePlaces/FavouritePlaces/Documentation/ReadMe.md

 Another requirement of M2 is to see a small snippet of the location, from the place's map.
 I used an instance of the MKCoordinatorRegion, which is based off the place's long and lat values (also being set as the center of the map snippet).

+I realised that in DetailView, the reason why changes were not updating was due to not using onDisappear.
+Made sure to saveData().
+This fixed the issue, but I am still unable to see changes in ContentView.